Sean’s Story.

 For the first time, he was in a community that resembled his family.
 Folks with roots all over the world who came here seeking safety and opportunity.
 Families struggling to get by and neighbors from different cultures working through their differences.
 Most importantly, Sean saw how beautiful it is when a community overcomes those struggles and differences to come together for their families and communities.

-After law school, Sean came to work in District 9 as a director at Mid-City CAN*, a local nonprofit.
-While there, Sean led a team of dedicated community organizers as they worked with the community to turn their hopes and dreams into reality.
-They fought for no-cost bus passes for youth, better food in schools, and for critical changes to prevent our young people from being treated unfairly by the justice system.
-He also helped build a civic engagement team to help ensure District 9 voices were represented at the polls.
+After law school, Sean pursued a career working to create change directly within the community.
+He served as a director at Mid-City CAN*, a nonprofit organization in City Heights.
+There, he led a team of community organizers who fought for no-cost bus passes for youth, better school food, and fair treatment of young people by the justice system.
+He also helped build a civic engagement team to ensure District 9 residents had their voices heard at the polls.

 * For reference purposes only, does not denote endorsement